hannaheure/Sizzlers-Chi-Heat/README.md

 # Sizzlers-Chi-Heat
 This is a repository for our final project.

+## Description of Project and How We Executed It

 # Describing each dataset in the project:
 ## Building violations dataset
 - Description: